homosco/12-Key-Kids-Ghettobluster/README.md

 # 12 Key Kids-GhettoBluster

-Arduino MP3 player for kidz.
+Arduino MP3 player for Kids.
 (Inspired by Hörbert which can only play WAV and 9 albums and has no display)

-Buttons:
+## Buttons:
 - Track Fwd
 - Track Bwd
-- 9 Albums
+- 9 Buttons to choose folders.
 - Play/Pause

 ## Hardware